zutils/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 **README.md**         // This file.

+**kubernetes.out.txt** // The output from the run_kubernetes.sh command when serving a prediction

+**docker_out.txt**    // The output from the server when hosting as a Docker image and serving a prediction

 **app.py**            // The main application that is serving predictions over port 80

 **make_prediction.sh**// A script that makes it easy to request a prediction from app.py